Itinerary - Cultural Preston

-Being home to Lancashire’s largest gallery space, one of the UK’s tallest church spires, one of Europe’s largest inland docks and the renowned Guild Hall and Charter Theatre, Preston has plenty to offer in the way of history, art, music and theatre.
+Home to Lancashire’s largest gallery space, England's tallest parish church spire, a historic inland dock and the renowned Guild Hall and Charter Theatre, Preston has plenty to offer in the way of history, art, music and theatre.

-Situated on the Flag Market, be sure to admire the exceptional Grade I listed Cenotaph – one of the most impressive war memorials in the country.
-Fast becoming an established outdoor venue space in its own right, you may even catch a street performance or event, more likely if visiting over the summer months.
+Outside The Harris, situated on Preston Flag Market, be sure to admire the exceptional Grade I listed Cenotaph – one of the most impressive war memorials in the country.
+With the Flag Market fast becoming an established outdoor venue space in its own right, you may even catch a street performance or event, more likely if visiting over the summer months.

-Once done, why not stretch your legs on the self guided Preston Statues Trail.
-Lasting around 40 minutes, it packs in quite a punch with an assortment of creative and historic sculptures to appreciate and admire.
+Once done, why not stretch your legs on the self-guided Preston Statues Trail.
+Lasting around 40 minutes, the trail packs in quite a punch with an assortment of creative and historic sculptures to appreciate and admire.

 After completing the trail, treat yourself to a well deserved lunch stop at one of the city’s many quality eats.